pytorch/tutorials/prototype_source/inductor_with_x86_cpu_as_backend_of_pt2e.rst

 3. Lowering into Inductor
 ---------------------------

-After we get the reference quantized model, we will further lower it into Inductor backend.
+After we get the reference quantized model, we will further lower it into the inductor backend.

 ::